adrienZ/adrienzaganelli.com/content/blog/tech-gems-6.md

 <RichLink href="https://cocoweb.fr/" title="Cocoweb.fr"></RichLink>

-My good friend [Corentin](https://corentinmarzin.fr/) has been collecting the best tips about web developement for years on his blog, check it out !
+My good friend [Corentin](https://corentinmarzin.fr/) has been collecting the best tips about web development for years on his blog, check it out !

 ---